-Julia Guido is a Sun Devil, majoring in Biochemistry (BS) and Spanish Linguistics (BA).
+Julia Guido is a Sun Devil alumnus with a degree in Biochemistry (BS) and Spanish Linguistics (BA).
 In order to prepare to take the MCAT, she decided to take advantage of the free self-paced test prep offered to students through The Princeton Review.
 She shared her experience with us and advice for students considering test prep below!

 How did you learn about the test prep with The Princeton Review?